KevinG396/kevinji.github.io/_pages/about.md

 ---

 ## This page is no longer in use, please check my [current webpage](https://keving396.github.io/binglin.j/).
+## This page is no longer in use, please check my [current webpage](https://keving396.github.io/binglin.j/).
+## This page is no longer in use, please check my [current webpage](https://keving396.github.io/binglin.j/).

 I'm Binglin (Kevin) Ji, a recent master's student in `Electrical Engineering` and `Computer Engineering` from [Washington University in St. Louis](https://washu.edu).
 My primary research focus is probabilistic inference, particularly the development of principled and efficient inference and sampling algorithms for high-dimensional generative models.